MIMOCA (Marugame Genichiro-Inokuma Museum of Contemporary Art)丸亀市猪熊弦一郎現代美術館

 - Parking Lot

-- Available (JR Marugame Station underground parking lot)
+- Available (JR Marugame Station basement parking lot)

-※ Please show parking ticket at reception desk 1F.
+* Please show your parking ticket at the reception 1F.

 - Credit Card